gabrielenava/EigenUKF/README.md

 The UKF library will be available in the `install/lib` folder.
 The library is composed of two classes:

-- [SystemModel](lib/src/SystemModel.cpp): template class used to construct the state and observation models.
-Create a child class from this parent class, then edit it to add your models.
+- [UnscentedKF](lib/src/UnscentedKF.cpp): implementation of the Unscented Kalman Filter in c++.
+Provides methods to set up a routine for estimation/filtering of user-defined quantities via UKF.
+Works alongside with the UKFModel class which provides the prediction and observation models.

-- [UnscentedKF](lib/src/UnscentedKF.cpp): the class implementing the UKF algorithm.
+- [UKFModel](lib/src/UKFModel.cpp): defines the prediction and observation models for the UnscentedKF class.
+This is an abstract class: the user must create his own child class derived from UKFModel, and implement with it the prediction and observation models for his specific problem.

 ### Example